Как рано мог он лицемерить,

 Seem sometimes proud, sometimes submissive,

-Or else indifferent or all attentive!
+Or else indifferent, or all attentive!

-And how flamingly he was eloquent,
+And how passionate was his eloquence,

-And in letters of the heart how unconcerned!
+But in letters of the heart how unconcerned!

 Breathing only one thing, loving only one thing,